amescodes/PZPI2AB/README.md

 The mod adds a new "PI2AB" tab in your character info panel with several options:

-#### When to Transfer Items

-When crafting/dismantling multiple items at once ("All" option), you can choose when the items get transferred:

-- **After Each**: Items are transferred immediately after each individual craft/dismantle task
-- **At End**: Items are transferred only after all crafting/dismantling tasks are completed

 #### Default Target

 When there's no target container set or when the target container is full, items will be transferred to the default target.
 You have two options: